lukaszwilisowski/domain-repository/DISCUSSION.md

 The latter approach has important advantages over the former one, especially when each repository has a dedicated interface which can be implemented (mocked) for testing purposes.
 But, it is also more verbose.

-IDomainRepository can be also used with specific repository.
-In this case, leave your repository interface untouched, but change its implementation by using our IDomainRepository as its sub-dependency.
+IDomainRepository can be also used **in both cases**.
+In specific repository case, leave your repository interface untouched, but change its implementation to use our IDomainRepository as its sub-dependency (instead of Mongoose collection or TypeORM repository).

 ### 10. _Are you planning to add fluent API?_

 Maybe.
 Fluent API works best for automated purposes.
-This repository is created mostly for best developer's experience, so there are different end goals.
-But there are common use-cases to be considered in future.
+This library is created mostly for best development experience (advanced type checking), so these are different end goals.
+But there are shared use-cases to be considered in future.

-### 11. _Can IDomainRepository be used with DI framework?_
+### 11. _Can IDomainRepository be used with DI framework or/and NestJS framework?_

-Of course.
-Please see our documentation for concrete implementations:
+Yes, it is highly recommended.